-The Board of Directors comprises of 5 Directors as on 31st March, 2022 which includes one executive director, and four non executive directors including 1 woman director.
-All the Independent Directors have confirmed that they meet the 'independence criteria as mentioned under Regulation 16(1)(b) of the SEBI (LODR) Regulations 2015 and Section 149(6) of the Act.
+The Board of Directors comprises of 5 Directors as on 31st March, 2023 which includes one executive director, and four non-executive directors including 1 woman director.
+All the Independent Directors have confirmed that they meet the 'independence criteria as mentioned under Regulation 16(1)(b) of the SEBI (LODR) Regulations, 2015 and Section 149(6) of the Act and are not debarred from being appointment as director by any order of SEBI or any other Statutory Authority.
 All the Directors have made necessary disclosures regarding their interest as required under Section 184 of the Act and on the Committee, positions held by them in other companies.
+In the opinion of the board, the independent directors fulfill the conditions specified in these regulations and are independent of the management.
 The required information, including information as enumerated in Regulation 17(7) read together with Part A of Schedule II of the SEBI (LODR) Regulations 2015 is made available to the Board of Directors, for discussions and consideration at the Board Meetings.
 The Board reviews the declaration made by the Company Secretary regarding compliance with all applicable laws on a quarterly basis as also steps taken to remediate instances of non-compliance, if any.
 All the agenda papers for the Board and Committee meetings are disseminated physically.
-The composition of Board of Directors, their attendance at Board Meetings during the year ended 31st March 2022, the last Annual General Meeting and their Directorships/Committee Memberships in other Companies as on 31st March 2022 is as follows:
+The composition of Board of Directors, their attendance at Board Meetings during the year ended 31st March 2023, the last Annual General Meeting and their Directorships/Committee Memberships in other Companies as on 31st March 2023 is as follows:

-B) Details of Meeting of Board of Directors held during the year ended on 31st March, 2022
+B) Details of Meeting of Board of Directors held during the year ended on 31st March, 2023

-Name of the Directors Category No. of Board Meetings held during tenure No. of Board Meetin gs Attende d Attend ance at last AGM No. of other Directorshi ps in other Companies As Member in Committees of other Companies As Chairman in Committees of Other Companies Mr. Narendra Aggarwal DIN-00027347 Non- Executive Independent Director 4 4 YES 17 NIL NIL Mr. Narender Kumar Makkar DIN-00026857 Executive Director 4 4 YES 16 3 NIL Mr. Paruvatharayil Mathai.
-Alexander, DIN-00050022 Non Executive Director 4 4 YES 15 3 NIL Mrs. Pushpa Joshi DIN-08603929 Non Executive Independent Director 4 4 YES 1 3 NIL Mr. Jitendra Kumar Pancharia DIN-07684263 Non Executive Independent Director 4 4 YES 1 3 NIL
+Name of the Directors Category No. of Board Meetings held during tenure No. of Board Meetings Attended Attendance at last AGM No. of other Directors hips in other Companie s As Member in Committees of other Companies As Chairman in Committees of Other Companies No of Shares Held Mr. Narendra Aggarwal DIN-00027347 Non- Executive Independent Director 4 4 YES 16 NIL NIL NIL Mr. Narender Kumar Makkar DIN-00026857 Executive Director 4 4 YES 13 NIL NIL 300 Mr. Paruvatharayil Mathai.
+Alexander, DIN- 00050022 Non Executive Director 4 4 YES 15 1 NIL NIL Mrs. Pushpa Joshi DIN-08603929 Non Executive Independent Director 4 4 LOA 1 1 NIL NIL Mr. Jitendra Kumar Pancharia DIN-07684263 Non Executive Independent Director 4 4 LOA 1 1 1 NIL

-^{} Out of them 7 Directorships are in Private Limited Companies
+\ Out of them 7 Directorships are in Private Limited Companies

-^{} Out of them 5 Directorships are in Private Limited Companies

-^{} Out of them 6 Directorships are in Private Limited Companies
+- \\ Out of them 4 Directorships are in Private Limited Companies - \\\ Out of them 6 Directorships are in Private Limited Companies